octocampus/starburst-data/README.md

 - Presorting tables is not supported.

-## Configure Starburst Enterprise with Iceberg MinIO S3
+## Configure Starburst Enterprise/ Dremio Entreprise with Iceberg MinIO S3

 ### Install the Deployment of Hive